CiLCA introduction leaflet Feb 2022 (pdf)

 The Sussex & Surrey CiLCA Programme includes one-to-one support for six months from the first training session.
 Mentors are available to answer questions, sign post information and provide support to students.

-In some counties there are separate CiLCA trainers and mentors, in Sussex & Surreys case the trainers and mentors are the same –
+In some counties there are separate CiLCA trainers and mentors, in Sussex & Surreys case the trainers and mentor is the same –

 Sue Hobbs BA (Hons) FSLCC– has CiLCA and a BA (Hons) in Community Engagement and Governance.

-There are three costs involved which are detailed below –
+There are three costs involved which are detailed within the leaflet (link at the top of this page).

-To book your place, please contact Pauline Whitehead at cilca4surrey.sussex@gmail.com
+To book your place, please contact Sue Hobbs at cilca4surrey.sussex@gmail.com